ashraffouda/btc_exchange_rate/README.md

 ```

 The most easy/simple way to start is using docker-compose command
 find the `.env.sample` file and put your alphavantage token there then do and remove the `.sample` to be only `.env`
+and do the following from inside the root dir of the project which containing `docker-compose.yaml`
 ```bash
 docker-compose up
 ```